GuideNepalTaxFreelanceSide IncomeTDS

 Foreign-currency freelance income gets a flat 5% final tax via the bank.
 Domestic side income joins your salary slabs.
 A practical playbook for what to set aside, what to file, and when.

-Then a second friend: "I'm on Upwork, earning in USD.
+A few days later, a second friend: "I'm on Upwork, earning in USD.
 The bank deducted 5% — am I done with tax or do I still need to file?"

 Two regimes, one PAN

-After PAN, freelance income splits into two clean lanes:
+Once you have PAN, freelance income splits into two clean lanes:

 The foreign-currency lane: 5% and (mostly) done

 What qualifies?
 The IRD's framing is broad: software development, data processing, business process outsourcing, cyber security, YouTube monetisation, and similar information technology services rendered outside Nepal.
-Design, writing, video editing, and consulting work for foreign clients typically falls under this umbrella, but the precise scope is decided by your tax officer at filing time, not by the freelancer Twitter consensus.
+Design, writing, video editing, and consulting work for foreign clients usually falls under this umbrella, but the precise scope is decided by your tax officer at filing time, not by freelancer Twitter consensus.

 Three conditions you must meet: